Domestic and family abuse and violence

 Octreotide scan

-What is an oral glucose tolerance test?
-An oral glucose tolerance test, or OGTT, is a test that looks at...
+What is an oral glucose tolerance test (OGTT)?
+An oral glucose tolerance test, or OGTT, is a test that looks at the amount of glucose (sugar) in your blood.
+The results of the test will reveal whether you have gestational diabetes, which is diabetes that develops during pregnancy.
+All pregnant...

 Parathyroid scan